 The UCAT website has more detailed information, including what to do if you:

 This course is offered by the University of Dundee and University of St Andrews and has different admissions tests than other medical degree programmes.
-You are required to sit:
+Application process includes:

 The purpose of GAMSAT is to assess the ability to understand and analyse written and graphically presented material.
 It also measures the ability to reason, make logical conclusions and form judgements.

 The test takes place over a full day.
-It is split into 3 sections and consists of 5.5 hours testing time, 25 minutes of reading time and 1 hour of break time.
-Section 1 is reasoning in humanities and social sciences, section 2 is written communication and section 3 is reasoning in biological and physical sciences.
+It is split into 3 sections and consists of 5.25 hours testing time, 21 minutes of reading time and 1 hour of break time.
+Section 1 is reasoning in humanities, section 2 is written communication and section 3 is reasoning in biological and physical sciences.

 You receive an email when your results are ready and these are sent directly to your universities of choice.